 - For Math: There are lots of educational games for math practice such as Prodigy, CoolMath4Kids, and Math Playground.
 There’s also Splash Learn, Math Game Time, and XtraMath.

 - For Science: There are several sites that help students explore scientific concepts.
 There are Ducksters, the Smithsonian Science Center, Climate Kids, and Weather Wiz Kids.
-The website, Make Me Genius has some great videos and activities.
 Right now, during school closings, you can find some lessons and activities free on the website Mystery Science.

 - For Reading: There is Dreamscape for reading games, Into the Book for practicing reading strategies, and Wonderopolis (one of my favorite sites!). right now for free access while schools are closed ($7.99 a month normally), Get Epic.